Winston-Lu/ESP8266-LED-Shelf/README.md

 <img src="https://user-images.githubusercontent.com/33874247/117094138-fd060e00-ad30-11eb-81cd-c64c8d04d459.jpg" width="600" height="250" />

-## My Improvements over the original:
+# Improvements over the original:
 * Used an ESP8266 instead of an Arduino Nano
 * Auto-update time from the internet (No need for a real-time clock or manual configuration aside from UTC offsets)
 * Created a webserver to control different settings: